-In our last CAD Managers Corner post we talked about how to approach in-house training and gave some best practices for preparing your sessions.
-But not all training is conducted in your office anymore so how can we best train remote offices, home based workers and others who can’t attend a live training session?
-In this post we’ll cover some techniques you can use to do just that.
+In our last CAD Managers Corner post, we talked about how to approach in-house training and gave some best practices for preparing your sessions.
+But not all training is conducted in an office anymore, so how can we best train remote offices, home-based workers, and others who can’t attend a live training session?
+In this post, we’ll cover some techniques you can use to do just that.
 Let’s see how.

 Remote or Video Training Limitations

 What is it about remote/video training that makes it harder than doing live training?
 Here are the problems I experience: